developerEna/BMI-Calc/README.md

-#BMI-Calc
+# BMI CALCULATOR
-A BMI calculator for calculating BMI of a person
+A BMI calculator for calculating BMI of a person.